Prajnaana-Technologies/PrajnaanaOpen/README.md

 ## 🤝 Need Engineering Support?

-These projects are open-source reference implementations.
-Moving one into a production product may require application-specific adaptation, integration, validation and optimization.
+These projects are open-source reference implementations. **Moving one into a production product may require application-specific adaptation, integration, validation and optimization**.
 Prajnaana Technologies has practical experience across these stages of embedded product engineering.
 If a project in this repository is relevant to your product or engineering challenge, we would be happy to discuss how Prajnaana can help adapt, integrate, and productize the